-There is actually a bit more to Figure 2.5 than lack of mobility at the extremes.
-Look at the next-to-poorest category (those with incomes between one-quarter and one-half of the world average in 1990).
-Note that 17% of these countries went up by one category, but 45% of them dropped to the lowest category.
+There is actually a bit more to Figure ?? than lack of mobility at the extremes.
+Look at the next-to-poorest category (those with incomes between onequarter and one-half of the world average in 1982).
+Note that 14% of these countries went up by one category, but over 40% of them dropped to the lowest category.
 It is not only the lowest-income countries that might be caught in a very difficult situation.
-The jury is still out on the possible existence of a disturbing low-income trap.
+In general, at low levels of income, the overall tendency seems to be movement in the downward direction.
+That suggests the existence of a disturbing low-income trap, one that might require herculean effort to break free of.